yasufum/spp-tmp/docs/guides/setup/use_cases.rst

 Dual spp_nfv with Ring PMD
 --------------------------

-In this use case, configure two senarios by using ring PMD.
+In this usecase, configure two senarios by using ring PMD.

 - Uni-Directional L2fwd
 - Bi-Directional L2fwd